dita-ot/docs/reference/markdown/Common-syntax.md

 </ul>
 ```

-Ordered can be marked up with either number or number sign, followed by a period:
+Ordered lists use either numbers or number signs “`#`”, followed by a period:

 ```markdown
 1.  one